Sonny Colbrelli: Cardiac arrest

 He made his return to racing at the Volta a Catalunya on 21 March 2022 (two days after Milan–San Remo), sprinting to second place on the opening stage.
-However, after the stage, he collapsed, fell unconscious, and required emergency medical treatment before being transferred to a Josep Trueta Hospital in a conscious and stable condition for further assessments.
-It was later revealed that Colbrelli suffered a cardiac arrhythmia that lead to cardiac arrest and has paused his training and competition to recover.
+However, after the stage, he collapsed, fell unconscious, and required emergency medical treatment before being transferred to Josep Trueta Hospital in a conscious and stable condition for further assessments.
+It was later revealed that Colbrelli suffered a cardiac arrhythmia that led to cardiac arrest and had paused his training and competition to recover.

-In 1 April 2022, Colbrelli received a subcutaneous implantable defibrillator (ICD) to reset his heart rhythm in case he suffers another cardiac arrest, thus making him unfit to participate in high intensity, competitive sports due to Italian Cardiological Guidelines for Competitive Sports Eligibility for athletes with heart disease (COCIS).
+On 1 April 2022, Colbrelli received a subcutaneous implantable defibrillator (ICD) to reset his heart rhythm in case he suffers another cardiac arrest, thus making him unfit to participate in high intensity, competitive sports due to Italian Cardiological Guidelines for Competitive Sports Eligibility for athletes with heart disease (COCIS).
 As a result of his hiatus, Colbrelli was unable to defend his Paris-Roubaix title.

 The incident drew comparisons to Christian Eriksen, a professional footballer who also suffered cardiac arrest and collapsed during physical activity.

-In October 2022, Sonny Colbrelli announced that he will retire due to heart problems.
+In October 2022, Colbrelli announced his retirement from the sport due to heart problems.